 If you have been within 6 feet of someone known or suspected to have the flu, and you:

 - Have had cancer treatment like chemo or radiation within the last month

 Call your doctor right away.
-Your doctor may give you a prescription for anti-viral drugs to help keep you from getting the flu – especially if you have not gotten a flu shot – and it’s best if the drug is started within 48 hours of exposure.
+Your doctor may give you a prescription for anti-viral drugs to help keep you from getting the flu – especially if you have not gotten a flu shot – and it’s best if the drug is started within 2 days of getting sick.